cryptoquantique/quarklink-database-direct-esp32-platformio/README.md

     Copy the required files into the `lib` folder of this project.
     For example, if building for `esp32-c3`: copy the file `libquarklink-client-esp32-c3-ds-v1.4.0.a` to the local clone of this repository, inside `lib`.

+## Pre-built binaries

+There are pre-built binaries of this project available in the [quarklink-binaries repository](https://github.com/cryptoquantique/quarklink-binaries/tree/main/quarklink-examples/database-direct).
+These binaries can be programmed into the ESP32 device using the QuarkLink provisioning facility.
+No need for third party programming tools.

 ## Building this project

 To build the project use the ```pio run``` command: